uvdesk/uvdesk.github.io/README.md

 ### Install uvdocs
 1. Clone or download the repository.
-2. Open your system's terminal emulator, browse to the clonned respository and follow the following steps:
+2. Open your system's terminal emulator, browse to the cloned respository and follow the following steps:

     1. To install Jekyll dependencies, run: